Benedict Wong

 The Guardian about the play The Arrest of Ai Weiwei

 In 2015, Wong found himself on the set of the film "The Martian" with Matt Damon.
-Benedict was given a supporting role as Director Bruce Ng.
-The director was again Ridley Scott, with whom Wong worked well on the filming of "Prometheus," and among the actors was Benedict's good acquaintance Chiwetel Ejiofor, who soon played an important role in Wong's career.
+Benedict snagged a supporting role as Director Bruce Ng.
+Once again directed by Ridley Scott, with whom Wong had clicked during "Prometheus," the cast also featured Benedict's close friend Chiwetel Ejiofor, who would soon become crucial to Wong's career.

 Benedict Wong in the movie The Martian